-CRADLES PROJECT
+CRADLES

-- Our free and confidential service helps women and teens in Harris and Montgomery Counties who meet risk factors and are involved with a child protection organization, such as CPS. - We provide guidance & support on pregnancy planning, reproductive health, and well-child care to women dealing with addiction or abuse. - We offer education on the effects of alcohol, tobacco, and other drugs on fetal development, and help women find resources for getting/staying sober.
+- Our free and confidential service helps new and expecting parents in Harris and Montgomery Counties who meet risk factors and are involved with a child protection organization, such as CPS. - We provide guidance & support on pregnancy planning, reproductive health, and well-child care to parents dealing with addiction or abuse. - We offer education on the effects of alcohol, tobacco, and other drugs on fetal development, and help parents find resources for getting/staying sober.